splanck/vc/docs/vcdoc.md

 # vc Documentation

 This document describes the compilation pipeline, the role of each module and the language features currently supported.
+Recent updates add basic support for floating-point types and operations.

 ## Pipeline Overview